freedomofpress/securedrop-docs/docs/install.rst

 The package installation will take approximately 10 minutes or longer, depending on network speed and computing power.

-.. note:: On Tails 3.9 or later, the apt persistence feature will prompt
+.. note:: The apt persistence feature will prompt to install the package
-          to install the package automatically from persistent storage on each boot.
-These apt packages don't need to persist, click on `Install Only Once`:
+          automatically from persistent storage on each boot.
+Click **Install Every Time**:

           |Tails Apt Persistence|